sheshank-2903/HexawareAssignment/README.md

-aos is actually AOP project
+aos is actually AOP Assignment